lsst-sqre/times-square-usdf/README.md

 # Times Square Demo Notebooks for USDF

-These are notebooks that demonstrate Times Square using production-grade datasets at the Rubin USDF.
+These are notebooks that demonstrate Times Square using datasets at the Rubin USDF.

 View online: https://usdf-rsp-dev.slac.stanford.edu/times-square/